COVID-19 and the Fall in Insolvencies

 While registration is not mandatory, the benefit of registering security is that it gives the secured party priority over other unregistered security or unsecured creditors.
 In the absence of any intercreditor arrangements, earlier registrations in time will generally prevail over subsequent registrations irrespective of when the underlying security interest was granted (a key exception to this rule is where funds are provided by a financer to a security provider specifically for the purchase of an asset and security is taken over that asset).

 The PPS Register is established under the Personal Property Securities Act 2009 (Cth) (PPS Act), which sets out a single national system for the creation, priority and enforcement of security interests in personal property (all property other than land, fixtures and buildings attached to land, water rights and certain statutory licences).
-The PPS Act also applies to security interests – such as specific lease arrangements, retention of title arrangements and transfers of debt – regardless of whether the relevant arrangement secures payment or performance of an obligation.
+The PPS Act also applies to security interests – such as specific lease arrangements, and retention of title arrangements – regardless of whether the relevant arrangement secures payment or performance of an obligation.

 Generally, perfection of a security interest occurs when the security provider and the secured party execute a security agreement and the security interest is registered on the PPS Register.
 However, security interests over certain assets can be perfected other than by way of registration, for example, by control or possession.